modehnal/GNOMETerminalAutomation/article/presentation_article.md

         ' ... = context.sandbox.get_application(..., desktop_file_name="", desktop_file_path="")
     ```

-    This concludes the `'before_all'` function and this setup will most likely never change apart from .desktop file changes, then you would need to do minor changes to parameters.
+    This concludes the `before_all` function and this setup will most likely never change apart from .desktop file changes, then you would need to do minor changes to parameters.

     In the full example you can also see try/except usage.
 That is for recovery.
 Some issues can be fixed while running.

   - ### Before Scenario.

-    Now for the behave's `'before_scenario'` function that gets executed before very test.
+    Now for the behave's `before_scenario` function that gets executed before very test.
 This is where most of the work will be done by qecore's `sandbox`.
 But all the user needs to do is to call this method and that is all.
 Nothing more, nothing less.

     ```python